stayugly/lavamachine/site/content/vr-live-painting/_index.md

     We will paint live on a big screen for events like author

     readings, concerts, theatres and festivals.
-VR Live Painting will massivly intensify your main act in a perfect symbiose...
+VR Live Painting will massivly intensify your main act in a perfect symbiose. ---

-    Bored of powerpoint presentations?
-We als do "Grafic Recordings in VR" for meetings, which still is very unique at the moment,  but will become the state of art very soon.
+    Powerpoint presentation are from yesterday.
+Flipcharts boring.
+We do "Grafic Recordings in VR"!
+This still is very unique at the moment,  but will become the state of art very soon.
 Give your audience a refreshing and unforgettable experience!
 Contact us.
 videoList:
   video1:
     headline: Author Reading – “Discworld”